Or Are Blisters Caused By Wearing The Wrong Shoes

 One day back in 2008 I was on my morning walk.
-I was 8 minutes in and I started to get that familiar hotspot feeling at the back of both heels.
-I tightened my laces and kept going.
-Within a few more steps, I had that stinging pain of a blister.
-"What the ..."
-I was confused.
+I was 8 minutes in and I started to get that familiar hot-spot feeling at the back of both heels.
+I tightened my laces, which relieved things a bit, and kept going.
+But shortly after that, I felt that familiar stinging pain of a blister.

 Not only was I 100% sure my foot wasn’t moving in my shoe, but just as I did every morning before going for my walk, I had taped my heels.
 So how on earth could anything be rubbing on that skin?
 It was fully covered with tape!